 The effect of interfund activity has been eliminated from the Academy-wide financial statements.
+Transfers from the General Fund to the School Service Fund subsidize food services.

 When an expense is incurred for purposes for which both restricted and unrestricted net position, or fund balance are available, the Academy's policy is to first apply restricted resources.
 When an expense is incurred for purposes which amounts in any of the unrestricted fund balance classifications could be used, it is the Academy's policy to spend funds in this order: committed, assigned and unassigned.